DataBrewery/cubes/doc/model.rst

   localizable models)*
 * ``cubes`` – list of cubes metadata (see below)
 * ``dimensions`` – list of dimension metadata (see below)
-* ``public_dimensions`` – list of dimension names that will be exported from the model as public and might be shared by cubes from other models.
-By default, all model's dimensions are considered public.

 Physical part of the model description: